Joy through Understanding

-While reading, think about strategies for triggering memories for someone with Alzheimer’s as well as ways to determine if you are on the right track.
+While reading, think about strategies for triggering memories for someone with Alzheimer’s.
 Some of these strategies may require “bending the truth” or “theraputic fibbing.”
 Is telling a lie acceptable?
 Feel free to share your ideas and experiences in the comments section below.

 Understanding the Person